-The management of operational liquidity risk aims primarily at ensuring that the Bank always has sufficient liquidity in the short term to absorb such net effects of transactions made and expected.
+The management of operational liquidity risk aims primarily at ensuring that the Bank always has a liquidity buffer that is sufficient in the short term liquidity shortfall to absorb such net effects of transactions made and expected.

-The policies for Bank AlBilad's liquidity risk are defined as part of the market risk policies.
-In addition the liquidity contingency plan has been implemented aiming to ensure that Bank AlBilad is sufficiently prepared to take remedial action if an unfavorable liquidity situation is occured.
+The policies for Bank AlBilad's liquidity risk are defined as part of the policies for market risk in "Trading and Banking Book Policy".
+Contingency plans have been implemented aiming to ensure that Bank AlBilad is sufficiently prepared to take remedial action if an unfavorable liquidity situation should arise.

 It is a natural element of the Bank's business strategy to assume risks in the liquidity field.
 Bank AlBilad's policies have been defined with respect to how much negative funding the Bank wishes to accept.
-In liquidity management, the Bank distinguishes between liquidity in local, and foreign currencies.
+In liquidity management, the Bank distinguishes between liquidity in Saudi Arabian Riyals, major and other currencies.

-The Risk Management has set limits for liquidity risks, which are calculated separately for local and foreign currencies.
-The Market Risk Department is responsible for ensuring that the Bank complies with the operational liquidity risk limits and expedite breaches to senior management.
+The Risk Management Group has set limits for liquidity risks, which are calculated separately for Saudi Arabian Riyals, major and other foreign currencies.
+The Market Risk Department is responsible for ensuring that the Bank observes the operational liquidity risk limits and expedite to senior management.

-The Key Business & Risk Units stakeholders receive reports on the Bank's liquidity risks regularly.
-Moreover, the Asset/Liability Committee continuously assesses developments in the Bank's liquidity and plans long-term funding.
+The Key Business & Risk Units stakeholders receive reports on the Group's liquidity risks regularly.
+The ALCO continuously assesses developments in the Group's liquidity and plans long-term funding under the rules set by the Risk Management Group.